What is display advertising? A beginner’s guide

 Pay close attention to how campaign settings and creative elements, including the headline, visuals and CTAs, may be impacting the success of your digital advertising campaign.
 Think about how you might change these to improve your campaign metrics such as acquisition, ROAS, click-through rate (CTR).

 7. Note learnings for future display ad campaigns

-Optimize any display ad campaign by taking note of what worked and what didn’t for next time.
-Spending time analyzing the insights gleaned from a campaign can save you time, money and effort with future campaigns.
+Optimise any display ad campaign by taking note of what worked and what didn’t for next time.
+Spending time analysing the insights gleaned from a campaign can save you time, money and effort with future campaigns.